Meet the Leonard Lodge Care Home team

 From nurses and carers to chefs and housekeepers, staff in our home are here to deliver high quality care and services to those we support.
 Check below to meet some of the friendly faces you are likely to see when visiting our home:

-Hi, my name is Ella and I am the Head of Jubilee at Leonard Lodge.
+Hi, my name is Julie and I am the Activities Coordinator for the Jubilee community here at Leonard Lodge.

 I have worked at Leonard Lodge since the doors originally opened.
 I started as a Laundry Assistant and have worked my way up to Head Housekeeper.
 I pride myself in ensuring a clean, fresh and inviting environment for residents, visitors and staff.
 I have also received my 15 year Long Service Award, which was presented at our anniversary party.

-I have worked in the care sector as a Nursing Home Administrator for the past 10 years for 2 small care providers with less than 10 Homes.
-I very much enjoy working in an environment where we can make a difference - each and every one of us - to our client’s daily life.
+I have worked in the care sector as a Nursing Home Administrator for the past ten years.
+I very much enjoy working in an environment where we can make a difference - each and every one of us - to our resident's daily life.

 What happens now?

 Are you ready to discuss your individual care requirements?
 Pick up the phone and talk to us, book a visit to our care home or come and take a look around our facilities.